 Vertigo sufferers know that feeling your entire world spinning, while your body is stationary, can be an awful experience.
-A simple 5 step maneuver has been shown in research to be just as effective as the manipulations that physiotherapists, chiropractors and medical doctors alike have been doing in clinics for years.
-And charging tons of money for it.
+A simple 5 step maneuver has been shown in research to be just as effective as the manipulations from a Chiropractor, Physiotherapist or medical doctor alike have been doing in clinics for years.

 No worries, we’ve got you covered.
 Skip down the page if you want the steps now.